Neurology / Biochemistry

 The Alarm Clock Headache

-Cluster headaches have a remarkable periodicity that points to the hypothalamus as the central player.
+Cluster headaches have a consistent periodicity that points to the hypothalamus as the central player.
 Attacks often strike at the exact same time each day.
 Cluster periods often begin around seasonal changes—solstices and equinoxes.

 "It's called the alarm clock headache because it wakes you at the same time every night.
 2 AM, like clockwork, for weeks."